There are few things filthier than a dude’s hamper.

 Everything inside is smelly and sticky and dirty and foul.

 And real talk, I hate, hate, hate doing it.

 It’s not the grossness factor though.
-Nearly 13 years in the Dude Mom-ing game and I’m all good with the nasty.
-It’s not the poor quality, it’s the sheer quantity that I hate.
+Over 13 years in the Dude Mom-ing game and I’m all good with the nasty.
+It’s the sheer quantity that I hate.
 If I had to make a list of things I could live without ever doing again, things I would pay someone to take off my hands, laundry would be at the top of that list.
 Even after toilet scrubbing, even after bunk bed sheet changing, even after cleaning out the drain in the shower, gag.

 Laundry is my archenemy.

 I’m Batman, Laundry is the Joker.
 Or, I’m Superman, Laundry is Lex Lurther.
-Or, I’m Solange, Laundry is Jay-Z (okay, probably switch that because Laundry is winning, basically always).
+Or, I’m Jay-Z, Laundry is Solange.

 Point is, I hate it.
 It haunts me.
 And, I want it dead.